 Puzzle 1.
 What’s a 2d cross-polytope?

-But now let’s think about the 4-dimensional case.
-Since the 4-cube has 8 faces (each being a cube), the 4d cross-polytope must have 8 corners.
-And since the 4-cube has 16 corners, the 4d cross-polytope must have 16 faces.
+Now let’s think a bit more carefully about what happens in 4 dimensions.
+Since the 4-cube has 8 facets (each being a cube), the 4d cross-polytope must have 8 corners.
+And since the 4-cube has 16 corners, the 4d cross-polytope must have 16 facets.
 This is why it’s also called the 16-cell.

 It also has other names.
 Amusingly, the Simple English Wikipedia says: